Hendrix-CS/csci151/labs/sortimator.md

 ## Step 4 - MergeSorter

-Merge sort uses recursion to repeatedly split the given list into smaller lists, sort the smaller lists, and then combine the sorted sublists into one sorted list.
+MergeSort uses recursion to repeatedly split the given list into smaller lists, sort the smaller lists, and then combine the sorted sublists into one sorted list.